Limited Term Faculty (LTF) Position in Industrial Engineering

 At the intersection of mind and action, Ryerson is on a transformative path to become Canada’s leading comprehensive innovation university.
 At Ryerson and within our department/school, we firmly believe that equity, diversity and inclusion are integral to this path; our current academic plan outlines each as core values and we work to embed them in all that we do.

 Dedicated to a people first culture, Ryerson is proud to have been selected as one of Canada’s Best Diversity Employers and a Greater Toronto’s Top Employer.
 We invite you to explore the range of benefits and supports available to faculty and their family, including access to our diverse faculty and staff networks.

 Ryerson University welcomes those who have demonstrated a commitment to upholding the values of equity, diversity, and inclusion and will assist us to expand our capacity for diversity in the broadest sense.
 In addition, to correct the conditions of disadvantage in employment in Canada, we encourage applications from members of groups that have been historically disadvantaged and marginalized, including First Nations, Métis and Inuit peoples, Indigenous peoples of North America, Black-identified persons, other racialized persons, persons with disabilities, and those who identify as women and/or 2SLGBTQ+.

 How to Apply

-- A cover letter, which includes a description of how your commitment to equity, diversity and inclusion has been demonstrated in teaching, research and service.
+- a letter of application which includes a description of how commitment to equity, diversity and inclusion has been demonstrated in teaching, research and service;

-- Names and contact information of three individuals who may be contacted for references.
+- names of three individuals who may be contacted for references.